 Kuala Lumpur has some very cool stuff to see and do in the city, from the fantastic Batu Temples, the beautiful Lake Symphony show at KLCC park, seeing the city from one of the many viewpoints and lots more.
-Here are 12 of the top things to see and do in Kuala Lumpur.
+Here are 12 of the best things to see and do in Kuala Lumpur.

 1. Thean Hou Temple